mada748/MinimalBrowser/Update.md

 # 11/09/2025 Modified the homepage
 i have modified the site of the homepage so know it request to the duckduckgo api to search the thing you want
 # 16/09/2025 Sidebar and old homepage
-i have rolled back to the old homepag since i don't like much the new homepage and also you got a sidebar you can toggle it and i dunno is a sidebar
+i have rolled back to the old homepage since i don't like much the new homepage and also you got a sidebar you can toggle it and i dunno is a sidebar
+# 18/09/2025 Added an adblocker
+why not?